 BlueCat strongly recommends keeping speed, duplex, and auto-negotiation at their default settings.
-However, we recognize that sometimes it is necessary to configure these options for network environments that use switches that need specific speed and duplex settings rather than automatically negotiated settings.
+However, we recognize that sometimes it's necessary to configure these options for network environments that use switches that need specific speed and duplex settings rather than automatically negotiated settings.

 - Address Manager—eth0, eth1 (network redundancy; hardware appliances only)

 - DNS/DHCP Server—eth0, eth1 (xHA Backbone), eth2 (Dedicated

 Management), eth3 (hardware appliances only), bond0*, vlan-interface** (IPv4

 *Only available once a bonding interface has been created (port bonding on hardware appliances only).

 **Only available when VLAN interfaces have been configured.